gjwgit/wajig/docs/README.md

 # Debian/Ubuntu System Administration using Wajig

+Wajig is a Debian tool that simplifies Debian and Ubuntu management.
+Ubuntu is built using the same Debian management tools.

+Wajig commands are entered as the first argument to wajig.
+For
+example: "wajig install most".

 Wajig has evolved over more than 20 years to support general users and administrators alike in using and maintaining Debian and Ubuntu based systems.
 It captures in a single command line tool many common tasks